wanaisyahamirah/CSE3209-GroupProject-CafeReviewSystem/ReadMe.txt

 Get To Know Us

-We are from Group 7 and here is the details of our group members:
+We are from Group 7 and here are the details of our group members:
 1. Dennis Ting Sheng Rong (S54407)
 2. Nurul Nur Aliesa Binti Mohd Rafie (S54162)
 3. Nik Aminah Thaherah Binti Mohd Rizan (S54170)